karunakarrao/DevOps/Kubernetes/K8S-Notes.md

     $ kubectl rollout history deployment my-deploy  --> history of the number of deployments
     $ kubectl rollout status deployment my-deploy   --> deployment status can be checked.
+    $ kubectl rollout restart deployment my-deploy  --> to restart the resources.
     $ kubectl rollout undo deployment my-deploy     --> if update is failed for some reason, then rollout the new-version to the old-verison
     $ kubectl rollout undo deployment/nginx-deployment --to-revision=2 --> rollback to a specific revision by specifying it with --to-revision: